IITH-Compilers/ml-llvm-project/README.md

  export PATH=${ONNX_DIR}/include:$PATH
 ```
 > [!TIP]
-> It is adviced to add these commands to your **~/.bashrc** as the'll be needed when you switch shells.
+> It is adviced to add these commands to your **~/.bashrc** as they'll be needed when you switch shells.

 #### Conda environment set-up
 The following commands will help you install the and set up the nessesary conda environments.